 Nursing staff looking after sick babies, children and young people this winter are appealing for help to bring festive cheer to their wards this year.

-Every Christmas, members of the public inundate Hull and East Yorkshire Hospitals NHS Trust with requests to bring toys and selection boxes onto the wards.
+Every Christmas, members of the public inundate Hull University Teaching Hospitals NHS Trust with requests to bring toys and selection boxes onto the wards.

 This year, the trust is asking for donations to help brighten up the two wards on the 13th floor of the tower block with an approach that embrace the city’s fishing heritage and reflects the success of The Deep.